wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'hates the Elves',
     'sleepwalks',
     'has discovered the agro-industrial potential of its poisonous breath', ];
+   gen_data['dryadwants'] = [
+    'wants a human slave for every tree cut',
+    'wars against the community encroaching her woods', 'wants to regrow the forest',
+    'longs for love',
+    'is mustering an army of beasts',
+    'shelters wounded animals',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>